romelperez/react-app-example/docs/architecture/README.md

 ### Project

-We store the general project configuration at `package.json` property `project`.
+We store the general project configuration at `settings.json`.
+The client applications settings is located at `src/js/settings.js`.

 Client code is located at `src` and server code is located at `server`.
 If there is code used universally, we place it in the `src` folder.